 KEESLER AIR FORCE BASE, Miss. --

-The Mississippi Veterans Affairs’ Military Women’s Summit will be held March 25 and 26 at the Bay Breeze Event Center.
+The Mississippi Veterans Affairs’ 2021 Military Women’s Summit was held on Keesler for the first time March 25 and 26, at the Bay Breeze Event Center.